anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A situation that could be resolved with administrative action (such as adding a vendor/manufacturer IDevID CA as trusted party) MAY be responded with an 403 HTTP error code.

 This results in a deviation from the content types used in {{RFC7030}} and results in additional processing at the domain registrar as EST server as following.
-Note that the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the LDevID(RegAgt) certificate in the TLS establishment and the provided pledge-voucher-request in JOSE object.
+Note that the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the LDevID(RegAgt) EE certificate in the TLS establishment and the provided pledge-voucher-request in JOSE object.

 * If registrar receives the enrollment-request with the Content Type application/jose, it MUST verify the signature using the certificate indicated in the JOSE header.